 There is only one mention of a watchman in the New Testament (John 10:3) and then only in a few English translations.
 The KJV calls him a porter.
-Most translations use gate-keeper or door keeper.
+Most translations use gate-keeper or doorkeeper.
 His job was to open the gate of the community sheep pen so the shepherds could retrieve their sheep.
 He was not a lookout, or “watchman on the wall.”

 A porter is also mentioned in Mark 13:34.
 Here the Lord was telling believers who will be on Earth at the time of the Second Coming to be on guard and be alert, like a porter who stands at the door and awaits His master’s return.
-The door keeper/porter was not commanded to warn the people of impending events in either of these cases.
+The doorkeeper/porter was not commanded to warn the people of impending events in either of these cases.

 But that doesn’t mean God has left the Church in the dark where His plan is concerned.
-In fact Paul specifically said that we should not be in the dark concerning the things to come (1 Thes 5:4).
+In fact, Paul specifically said that we should not be in the dark concerning the things to come (1 Thes 5:4).
 You see, the church has something the people of Ezekiel’s day didn’t have.
 We have the completed Word of God and it contains everything we need in order to know where we are on God’s timeline.

 Therefore, although I periodically draw comparisons between current events and Bible prophecy, I don’t see myself or anyone else alive today as a God-appointed “watchman on the wall.”
-As a church we don’t need specially appointed prophets/watchmen to warn us of what’s coming.
+As the Church, we don’t need specially appointed prophets/watchmen to warn us of what’s coming.
 Each of us is supposed to become our own watchman by studying His word.
-In this way we come out of the darkness (spiritual ignorance) and into the light (spiritual awareness).
+In this way, we come out of the darkness (spiritual ignorance) and into the light (spiritual awareness).
 We will not be taken by surprise but will see the signs of the coming Day of the Lord for what they are and will encourage one another because we are not appointed to suffer wrath but to receive salvation through our Lord Jesus Christ (1 Thes.
 5:8-11).

 If It’s Not One Thing, It’s Another …